C-Accel2019/Glossary/glossary.md

 ## Knowledge Graph Schema

 A Knowledge Graph Schema informs the structure of a knowledge graph.
-It can be expressed, e.g., by means of an [ontology](#Ontology) using  [OWL](#OWL-Web-Ontology-Language), or the SHACL Shapes Constraint Language, both of which are W3C standards.
+It can be expressed, for instance, by means of an [ontology](#Ontology) using  [OWL](#OWL-Web-Ontology-Language), or the SHACL Shapes Constraint Language, both of which are W3C standards.
 Knowledge Graph Schemas can often be understood to be knowledge graphs of classes (types) and their relationships.

 \[**Used by:** A-6677\]